Off-Policy Confidence Interval Estimation with Confounded Markov Decision Process: Off-Policy Confidence Interval Estimation

 Similarly, the last term in the curly bracket can be represented as the residual $Q^{\pi}(m,A,S)-\Mean \{Q^{\pi}(m,A,S)|S\}$.
 When $p_a^*$ is correctly specified, we have $\Mean \psi_3(O)=0$.

 Based on the estimating function, the proposed estimator takes the following formula,

-where $O_{i,t}=(S_{i,t},A_{i,t},M_{i,t},R_{i,t},S_{i,t+1})$. {Compared to the standard double reinforcement learning estimator, the proposed estimator involves additional computations due to the inclusion of the mediator distribution function in the latter two augmentation terms.} When no unmeasured confounders exist, the proposed estimator shares similar spirits with DRL.
+where $O_{i,t}=(S_{i,t},A_{i,t},M_{i,t},R_{i,t},S_{i,t+1})$. {Compared to the standard DRL estimator, the proposed estimator involves additional computations due to the inclusion of the mediator distribution function in the latter two augmentation terms.} When there are no unmeasured confounders, the proposed estimator shares similar spirits with DRL.

 To construct such an estimator, we need to learn $Q^{\pi}$, $\omega^{\pi}$, $p_a^*$, $p_m$ and the initial state distribution $\nu$.
 Note that estimating $p_a^*$ or $p_m$ is essentially a regression problem.
 These functions can be conveniently estimated via existing supervised learning algorithms.
 We estimate $\nu$ via the empirical distribution of $\{S_{i,0}\}_{1\le i\le N}$.
 As for $Q^{\pi}$ and $\omega^{\pi}$, we discuss the corresponding estimating procedure later in Section \ref{sec:Qomega}.